abrahamwoubie/Summer_School_RL/index.md

 - Tomi Kinnunen, University of Eastern Finland, Finland
 - Kong Aik Lee,  Institute for Infocomm Research, Singapore
 - Hansjörg Mixdorffü, Beuth-Hochschule für Technik Berlin, Germany
-- Akihiro Kato, University of East Anglia, England
+- Akihiro Kato, University of Eastern Finland, Finland

 #### **Bioinformatics**
 The bioinformatics track will include an overview of the data types encountered in the field of biomedicine,